 Kapanol Abuse: Signs, Symptoms, Withdrawal Risks & Treatment

 Kapanol is the brand name for a slow-releasing form of morphine used to treat moderate to severe pain.
 This opioid painkiller offers a high risk for abuse and addiction, and can lead to death when used frequently in high doses.
-If you or someone you love is suffering from Kapanol abuse, call our 24/7 confidential helpline at 800 774 5796(Who Answers?) to speak with a drug abuse counselor about your options for nearby addiction treatment centers.

 Understanding Kapanol Abuse

 Kapanol is a slow-release drug available in capsule form and intended to be taken whole.
 Those who abuse Kapanol often crush and/or snort the drug so it hits the bloodstream more quickly and produces highly euphoric effects.
 Using Kapanol in this manner can cause users to quickly develop a tolerance to the drug and become physically dependent.

 Kapanol is no longer prescribed by U.S. doctors, but can be obtained illegally from other countries that still prescribe the opioid for moderate to severe pain.
 Those who suffer from Kapanol abuse often head to the streets to purchase illicit Kapanol, or Kapanol mixed or cut with other dangerous substances.
 This increases the risk for an overdose, especially when Kapanol is mixed with substances not intended for human consumption.

 Kapanol abuse can turn into a major problem with addiction if not treated in its early stages.
 Using opioid painkillers for longer than prescribed or for an extended period of time increases the risk for addiction.
 Fortunately, even though Kapanol is an illicit substance in the U.S., addiction treatment centers that specialize in opioid addiction can help you overcome physical dependency and addiction to Kapanol.